-- (5) Mr. Hoppenot was appointed President and Chief Executive Officer effective January 2014. - (6) Mr. Gryska was appointed Executive Vice President and Chief Financial Officer effective October 2014. - (7) Dr. Huber was appointed Executive Vice President and Chief Scientific Officer in May 2014. - (8) Dr. Yao was appointed Executive Vice President, Discovery Medicinal and Process Chemistry in October 2014. - (9) Represents the grant date fair value of a one-time grant of 400,000 RSUs to Mr. Hoppenot in connection the commencement of his employment as our CEO in January 2014, as to which one-sixth of the RSUs vest at the end of each of calendar years 2014 through 2019 subject to Mr. Hoppenot's continued employment, and the grant date fair value of 17,428 performance shares granted to Mr. Hoppenot, in each case valued as described in note (2).
+- (5) Mr. Hoppenot was appointed President and Chief Executive Officer effective January 2014. - (6) Mr. Gryska was appointed Executive Vice President and Chief Financial Officer effective October 2014. - (7) Dr. Huber was appointed Executive Vice President and Chief Scientific Officer in May 2014. - (8) Dr. Stein was appointed Executive Vice President, Chief Medical Officer in May 2016. - (9) Dr. Yao was appointed Executive Vice President, Head of Discovery Chemistry in October 2014. - (10) Represents the grant date fair value of a one-time grant of 400,000 RSUs to Mr. Hoppenot in connection the commencement of his employment as our CEO in January 2014, as to which one-sixth of the RSUs vest at the end of each of calendar years 2014 through 2019 subject to Mr. Hoppenot's continued employment, and the grant date fair value of 17,428 performance shares granted to Mr. Hoppenot, in each case valued as described in note (2).

-2015 Grants of Plan-Based Awards
+2016 Grants of Plan-Based Awards